espocrm/documentation/docs/extensions/export-import/export.md

 ## Usage

 This extension works via console (CLI).
-Commands should be executed from the `root directory of your EspoCRM instance`.
+Commands should be executed from the `root directory` of your EspoCRM instance.

 ```
 bin/command export-import export --format=json --path="./data/export-import"